What can I expect?

 - Pop up sprinklers – based underground and pop up when they're being used.
 They have the best coverage and are the most efficient when it comes to reducing water wastage.
 You decide when you want your lawn watered and an electronic water timer takes care of the rest.

 Planning permission for landscaping jobs

-Planning permission is not needed for your average gardening job, if your constructing a new shed or similar your landscape professionals should know and secure all appropriate building permits that you may require.
+Planning permission is not needed for your average gardening job, if your constructing a new shed or similar landscaping professionals should know and secure all appropriate building permits that you may require.